cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 }
 ```
 {% endraw %}
 _Note: This is an oversimplification.
-Closure actions dont even use `Function#bind` at all, but it's close enough to grasp the basics_
+Closure actions don't even use `Function#bind` at all, but it's close enough to grasp the basics_

 It does nothing else.
 It doesn't register any event handler, doesn't prevent default or prevent bubbling.
 It just
 binds the given function to the current context and the given arguments.
 When given a string it will assume that